New reality for Lions' Patricia: Kettlebells, Barbies

 In some cases, that meant shipping kettlebells, benches and dumbbells across the country.
 Other players said they were all set and had full gyms available to them.
 It's been a constant adjustment.

-For instance, Patricia saw the video of running back Ty Johnson pulling a Jeep last weekend and cracked, "I'm just glad he had a helmet on."
+For instance, Patricia saw a video of running back Ty Johnson pulling a Jeep last weekend and cracked, "I'm just glad he had a helmet on."

 As with many coaches and players, though, the situation has given Patricia a chance to spend more time with his children.
-Patricia admitted Monday the thing he struggles the most with in his career is being away from his family, calling it "the hardest thing on me."
+Patricia said Monday that the thing he struggles most with in his career is being away from his family, calling it "the hardest thing on me."

 It's something he has appreciated more, because this time of year he wouldn't be home as much as he has been.
 Now he sees his family daily and can work while they are across the room on iPads.